 In the summer of 2018, after some very generous donations and many hours of work, Smoker 1 was added to the fleet.
 Although not as pretty as Engine 18, it serves as a very functional cooking vehicle.

-In 2018, Engine 18 Foundation, Inc. was formed as a tax exempt organization.
+Engine 18 Foundation, Inc. was formed in 2018 as a tax exempt organization.
 Engine 18 Foundation is a 501(c)(3), and is generally referred to as Engine 18.

 Engine 18 is proud of the success and character demonstrated by our teams and is thankful for the long-standing traditions of our programs.
 Engine 18 is committed to providing support to UMW student-athletes and programs in honor of past Bulldog players and coaches.

-ENGINE 18 CREW
+THE ENGINE 18 CREW

 Mark Simkins - President